all3dp/all3dp-eblast-templates/README.md

 Execute "`pnpm i`" to install the nessesary nodejs modules.

-## Doc`s:
+## Docs:

 * [MJML template syntax](https://documentation.mjml.io/)
 * [Mailchimp merge tags cheat sheet](https://mailchimp.com/help/all-the-merge-tags-cheat-sheet/)

 ## Scripts:

 The Eblast template are located in the "`/src`-folder".
-To build all templates execute "`yarn build`".
+To build all templates execute "`pnpm build`".
 The output of the buildprocess goes to "`/.output`".

 - use `pnpm dev` to enter MJML watch mode.
 Template output goes to `/.output`
 - use `pnpm test` to validate your templates